marcozennaro/tropo_paper/paper.md

 Launching the scripts we obtained \autoref{fig:Sigfox-map}
 and \autoref{fig:Gradient-Sigfox}.

-![Map of the node in Albufeira PT, the gateawy in Grand Canary ES and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](map-sigfox-v6.png)
+![Map of the node in Albufeira PT, the gateway in Grand Canary ES and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](map-sigfox-v6.png)